 If you enjoyed this post, please pin and share!
 Subscribe to Birdz of a Feather if you haven’t already!
 Here’s a few recent posts you may have missed:

 In addition to crafts, you’ll also find home and garden DIYS and recipes on the site.You can follow right here (link in the footer) or via Bloglovin’ (link below this post).
-You can also follow us on Pinterest and on our Youtube channel.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.